-Health Net Insurance for Addiction Treatment
+Health Net Insurance Coverage for Drug and Alcohol Rehab

-Health Net provides insurance for people regardless of their age, income, employment, or state of health.1 With health plans for individuals, families, businesses, and those with Medicare, Health Net provides care to more than 3 million members.1 So does Health Net cover substance abuse treatment?
+Health Net provides insurance for people regardless of their age, income, employment, or state of health.1 With health plans for individuals, families, businesses, and those with Medicare, Health Net provides care to more than 3 million members.1 So does Health Net cover substance abuse rehab treatment?
 The short answer is yes, although your coverage may vary depending on the type of plan you have and on your place of residence.

 If you have Health Net insurance and are searching for a drug and alcohol treatment facility that is covered by your plan, American Addiction Centers (AAC) is here to help.
 This page will assist you with discovering your Health Net options for addiction treatment.
 Learn about how your benefits can help with addiction.

 American Addiction Centers (AAC) strives to provide you with the most updated information on each carrier’s addiction insurance coverage, but policy changes and errors do occur.
 Please check with your insurance carrier directly to confirm coverage levels.

 Yes, most Health Net plans cover at least some of the costs of drug and alcohol rehab treatment.
 With the introduction of the Affordable Care Act (ACA), which includes substance use disorders (SUDs) as 1 of the 10 elements of essential health benefits, Health Net insurance plans are required to provide services for substance abuse treatment.2 This means that your Health Net or MHN plan will cover the same amount of rehab facility costs as they would a regular hospital visit.

 Managed Health Network (MHN) is a subsidiary of Health Net that provides individual and family coverage for mental health services and addiction treatment.
 In addition, MHN has Employee Assistance Programs (EAPs) and other member-based assistance programs to help businesses provide behavioral care for their employees.